HaikuTeam/animator/QA.md

 Publishing

-Publish works (clicking publish publishes the project and shows a share link) Doing publish opens Share Modal
+When I publish a new project for the first time, I am prompted to select privacy settings and the default is Public The privacy setting I select at first publish is persisted in the UI and in the cloud Publish works (clicking publish publishes the project and shows a share link) Eventually a GIF loads and can be previewed/copied
-New projects are Public by default
-I can change the project from private to public and back again When changing from private/public, the UI reflects this immediately After the publish action completes, the toggle remains in the same position I switched it to Publish results in a share link
+I can change the project from private to public and back again inside the share modal When changing from private/public, the UI reflects this immediately After the publish action completes, the toggle remains in the same position I switched it to Publish results in a share link